The Single Biggest Mistake You Can Make Offshore

-A banker friend in Belize who speaks at many of our live events likes to ask the following question as part of his presentation:
+A banker friend from Austria who speaks at many of our live events likes to ask the following question as part of his presentation:

-“What happens to your bank account (in Belize) if you and your banker—and only you and your banker—know about its existence… and then you die?”
+“What happens to your bank account (in Austria… or anywhere else offshore) if you and your banker—and only you and your banker—know about its existence… and then you die?”

 If you’re an American, that shouldn’t be a possibility.

-If you’re an American with a bank account in Belize, you are obliged by U.S. law to report the existence of that account to the IRS if it contains US$10,000 or more during any tax year.
+If you’re an American with a bank account in another country, you are obliged by U.S. law to report the existence of that account to the IRS if it contains US$10,000 or more during any tax year.
 (You do this by listing the account on your annual FBAR form.)

 But let’s put that aside.